sujalbafna/sujalbafna/README.md

 # Hi there, I'm Sujal Bafna 👋

 Welcome to my GitHub profile!
-I'm a passionate developer always eager to learn new technologies and build amazing projects.
+I'm a passionate Full Stack Developer with AWS hands-on experience, always eager to learn new technologies and build amazing projects.
+I'm also a proficient Python Programmer, constantly exploring automation and innovative solutions.

 ### About Me

 - 🖥️ I’m currently working on a blogging website with some unique ideas that blend humor and tech insights.
 - 🎓 I’m currently learning Big Data and Cloud Computing to stay ahead in the tech game.
 - 🤝 I’m looking to collaborate on AI-based projects, innovative web apps, or unique tech ideas.
-- 💬 Ask me about GUI development in Java, Python automation, or Node.js backend development—I’d be happy to help!
+- 💬 Ask me about GUI development in Java, Python automation, Node.js backend development, or AWS workflows—I’d be happy to help!
 - 📫 How to reach me: bafna3249@gmail.com
 - ⚡ I can explain tech concepts using Bollywood references—challenge accepted! 🎥